Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * When testing using Google Chrome Developer Tools, I used the "Lighthouse" tool to assess accessibility, through doing this I found my navbar icon wasn't accessible, I corrected this by adding "Aria-label".

-## Code Validity

-* HTML - https://validator.w3.org/ , I ran each page individually through the validator and it returned an error regarding their not being a header within my section, on researching on Stack Overflow it seemed you could ignore it as it is a warning not an error but better practice is to remove the section and replace with a div as the section doesn't have a specific benefit.
-I replaced with a div, reran and this returned no errors.
-* CSS - https://jigsaw.w3.org/css-validator/validator , this returned no errors.

 ## Deployment

 ### To Deploy this project, these are the steps taken: